nortikin/sverchok/docs/_sources/nodes/curve/interpolate_nurbs_curve.rst.txt

   available values are:

    * Manhattan
-   * Euclidian
+   * Euclidean
    * Points (just number of points from the beginning)
    * Chebyshev
-   * Centripetal (square root of Euclidian distance).
+   * Centripetal (square root of Euclidean distance).

-The default value is Euclidian.
+The default value is Euclidean.

 Outputs
 -------